blowery/wordpress/wp-content/plugins/redirection/readme.txt

 Donate link: http://urbangiraffe.com/about/support/
 Tags: post, admin, seo, pages, manage, 301, 404, redirect, permalink Requires at least: 2.0
-Tested up to: 2.6
+Tested up to: 2.7
 Stable tag: trunk

-Redirection is a WordPress plugin to manage 301 redirections and keep track of 404 errors.
+Redirection is a WordPress plugin to manage 301 redirections and keep track of 404 errors without requiring knowledge of Apache .htaccess files.

 == Description ==